g4klx/MMDVM/README.md

 In order to build this software for the Arduino Due, you will need to edit a file within the Arduino GUI and that is detailed in the BUILD.txt file.
 The STM32 support is supplied via the ARM GCC compiler.
 The Teensy support uses Teensyduino.

-This software is licenced under the GPL v2 and is intended for amateur and educational use only.
-Use of this software for commercial purposes is strictly forbidden.
+This software is licenced under the GPL v2 and is primarily intended for amateur and educational use.